thomasdean23/tomdean/about.md

 > Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Sed volutpat sapien ipsum, eget tincidunt purus pellentesque quis.

 I have over 6 years of professional experience, and many years before that as a hobbyist.
 During that period I've helped hundreds of businesses with their online marketing efforts, increasing leads and sales and better connecting their brands to their customers.
-For me it's about helping businesses realise their online presence.
+For me it's about helping businesses realise their online presence...

 <div class="full" markdown="1">